Eaglemont: Transport

 Eaglemont is served by the Hurstbridge railway line, with Eaglemont railway station located on Sherwood Road.
 The station, which opened on 1 May 1926, is unstaffed and unmodernised.
 It offers parking and bicycle facilities, but has no toilets, no lifts, and no customer service booth.

 Eaglemont also has access to several key road corridors.
 Lower Heidelberg Road runs along its southern boundary, providing access westward to Heidelberg and eastward to Ivanhoe East and Bulleen.
 Banksia Street and Burgundy Street offer connections to the Eastern Freeway and Bell Street arterial corridors.

 The suburb features several walking and cycling routes.
 The Main Yarra Trail passes through nearby Yarra Flats Park and connects Eaglemont to the city and outer northeastern suburbs via a dedicated shared path.
 Other informal paths follow the Darebin Creek and parklands, promoting active transport and recreation.

 While Eaglemont has no local bus routes connecting the Eaglemont Railway Station, nearby stops on Burke Road, Lower Heidelberg Road, and Burgundy Street provide services linking Heidelberg, Ivanhoe, Doncaster, and surrounding suburbs.

-Education

-Eaglemont residents have access to several primary, secondary, independent, and Catholic schools in the surrounding suburbs.
-Exact school zone eligibility depends on the address; families are encouraged to use the Victorian Government's “Find My School” tool to confirm.

-Nearby government primary schools include Ivanhoe Primary School, which has a long history in the area.
-Ivanhoe East Primary School is also listed among catchments that include parts of Eaglemont.

-For secondary education, Viewbank College (Years 7–12) and Thornbury High School are among the government schools zoned to sections of Eaglemont.

-Independent schools frequently chosen by local families include Ivanhoe Girls’ Grammar School and Ivanhoe Grammar School.

-Catholic schools in close proximity include: